Signature 0 toric varieties, wall crossings, and cross polytope-like structures: Minimality with respect to restricted blowups and constructing induced 4-cycles

 Since $\Sigma$ is simplicial, we have that $D_\beta \cdot V_\Sigma(\tau), D_{\beta'} \cdot V_\Sigma(\tau) > 0$.
 Now recall that the restriction of $-D_\gamma$ to $D_\gamma$ (the conormal bundle) is globally generated by the local convexity assumption (Lemma 3.2 on p.
 264 of \cite{LR}).
 Since we are working with a full-dimensional fan that has convex support (Theorem 6.3.12 on p.
 291 of \cite{CLS}), this implies that $-D_\gamma \cdot V_\Sigma(\tau) \ge 0$.
 In this context, we can rewrite the wall relation as

 Then, each side of the relation gives a nonnegative linear combination of rays.
 It is clear that the right hand side gives an element of the wall $\tau \in \Sigma(d - 1)$.
 If $(\beta, \beta') \in \Sigma$, the strict positivity of the coefficients implies that the left hand side gives an element in the \emph{interior} of $(\beta, \beta')$.
 However, the fact that the cones of $\Sigma$ form a fan means that they can only intersect on boundaries (faces from Definition 3.1.2 on p.
 106 and Theorem 2.3.2 on p.
 77 of \cite{CLS}).
-This implies that $\beta, \beta'$, and the rays of $\tau$ must all lie in the same cone.
-This is impossible since $\Sigma$ is simplicial.
+This is not possible unless the cone generated by $\beta$ and $\beta'$ lies inside the wall $\tau$, which is impossible since $\Sigma$ is simplicial.
 Thus, we have that $(\beta, \beta') \notin \Sigma$. \\

 The proof that $(\alpha, \alpha') \notin \Sigma$ is an application of $V_\Sigma(\tau') \in \mathbb{R}_+[V_\Sigma(\tau)]$ and the flagness of the simplicial complex of cones from a locally convex fan (Proposition 5.3 on p.
 279 -- 280 of \cite{LR}).
 Recall that $D_\alpha \cdot V_\Sigma(\tau) = 0$.
 Combining this with $V_\Sigma(\tau') \in \mathbb{R}_+[V_\Sigma(\tau)]$ implies that $D_\alpha \cdot V_\Sigma(\tau') = 0$.
 Since $\alpha \notin \tau'(1)$ and $\Sigma$ is simplicial, this implies that $(\alpha, \tau') \notin \Sigma$.
 The flagness of $\Sigma$ implies that there is \emph{some} pair of rays among $\alpha$ and $\tau'(1)$ which do \emph{not} form a cone in $\Sigma$.
 The only possible candidate is $(\alpha, \alpha')$, which means that $(\alpha, \alpha') \notin \Sigma$. \\